Plutonomicon/cardano-transaction-lib/README.md

 - [x] **Stage 1** Build a simple transaction in the browser that works with at least one light wallet (Nami)
 - [x] **Stage 2** Once we can construct a simple user-to-user transaction, we will try to use the library to submit the tx with nami
 - [x] **Stage 3** Once we have a simple working transaction, we will seek to build a Plutus smart contract transaction with datum from scratch
-- [ ] **Stage 4** Once we can construct Plutus smart contract transactions, we will seek to build a library/DSL/interface such that transactions can be built using constraints and lookups - as close as possible to a cut-and-paste solution from Plutus' `Contract` monad code in haskell (but with no guarantee that code changes are not necessary) (**In progress**)
+- [ ] **Stage 4** Once we can construct Plutus smart contract transactions, we will seek to build a library/DSL/interface such that transactions can be built using constraints and lookups - as close as possible to a cut-and-paste solution from Plutus' `Contract` monad code in Haskell (but with no guarantee that code changes are not necessary) (**In progress**)
-- [ ] **Stage 5** Once we have a basic `Contract`-style API, we will further refine its public interface, expand wallet support (see [below](#light-wallet-support)), expose a test interface, and provide a more ergonomic JS/TS API
+- [ ] **Stage 5** Once we have a basic `Contract`-style API, we will further refine its public interface, expand wallet support (see [below](#light-wallet-support)), expose a test interface, provide a more ergonomic JS/TS API, support stake validators, and support CIP workflows on the public testnet
+- [ ] **Stage 6** Once CTL's `Contract` interface has been stabilized, we will add support for even more wallets and attempt to deprecate CTL's currently required Haskell server

 ### Light wallet support